socialjusticehackathon/evictionchatbot/README.md

 Philadelphia Legal Assistance (PLA) has expertise on the Eviction Diversion Program, which is the first stage of the eviction process in Philadelphia.
 Later on, we may tap into the expertise of the advocates at Community Legal Services.

 # Who are the key contacts and stakeholders?
 What are their roles, involvement expectations and skill sets?
 The primary point of contact is Jonathan Pyle from Philadelphia Legal Assistance.
-He can be reached at 215-391-9686 and jhpyle@gmail.com.
+He can be reached at 215-391-9686, jhpyle@gmail.com, or through GitHub at @jhpyle.
 He is an attorney and also a coder.
-He is the developer of the guided interview platform Docassemble.
+He is the developer of the guided interview platform [docassemble](https://github.com/jhpyle/docassemble).
 Jonathan will be at the hackathon all weekend to lead the team that works on this project.

 # Target Delivery Date - and any particular drivers of that date
 No target delivery date.
+The goal of the project is to learn.

 # Anything else we should know?
 This project is open to people of any level of experience with technology.
 It is largely a "prompt engineering" project.